Free differential Galois groups: Preliminaries

 \begin{rem} Let $L/K$ be a Picard-Vessiot extension with Picard-Vessiot ring $R$ and differential Galois group $G$.
 Then the following statements are equivalent (see \cite[Cor.\ 3.15]{AmanoMasuokaTakeuchi:HopfPVtheory}): \begin{enumerate}[(i)] \item $L$ is finitely generated as a field extension of $K$. \item $R$ is finitely generated as a $K$-algebra. \item $G$ is algebraic. \item $L/K$ is a Picard-Vessiot extension of a single equation. \end{enumerate} \end{rem} A Picard-Vessiot extension (or ring) satisfying the above equivalent conditions is said to be \emph{of finite type}.
 Another equivalent condition is that $L/K$ is a Picard-Vessiot extension of a finite family of equations.

 \begin{defi} Assume that $k=K^\de$ is algebraically closed.
-The Picard-Vessiot extension $\widetilde{K}$ of $K$ for the family of all linear differential equations over $K$ is called the \emph{complete Picard-Vessiot compositum} for $K$.
-The differential Galois group of $\widetilde{K}/K$ is called the {\it absolute differential Galois group} of $K$. \end{defi} Note that $\tilde{K}$ is unique since $k=K^\de$ is algebraically closed.
+A Picard-Vessiot extension $\widetilde{K}$ of $K$ for the family of all linear differential equations over $K$ is called a \emph{complete Picard-Vessiot compositum} for $K$.
+The differential Galois group of $\widetilde{K}/K$ is called the {\it absolute differential Galois group} of $K$. \end{defi} Note that $\widetilde{K}$ is unique (up to a $K$-$\partial$-isomorphism) since $k=K^\de$ is algebraically closed.
+Therefore also the absolute differential Galois group of $K$ is unique (up to an isomorphism of proalgebraic groups over $k$).

 The term \emph{complete Picard-Vessiot compositum} for $K$ was introduced in \cite[Def.~3.32]{Magid:LecturesOnDifferentialGaloisTheory} and we will adhere to this convention.
-Contrary to the situation in ordinary Galois theory, $\tilde{K}$ can itself admit nontrivial Picard-Vessiot extensions and so is not ``differentially closed''.
+Contrary to the situation in ordinary Galois theory, $\widetilde{K}$ can itself admit nontrivial Picard-Vessiot extensions and so is not ``differentially closed''.
+We note that $\widetilde{K}$ is a \emph{universal} Picard-Vessiot field, in the sense of \cite[Chapter 10]{SingerPut:differential}, for the category of all finite dimensional differential modules over $K$.
+Moreover, the corresponding \emph{universal differential Galois group}, in the sense of \cite[Chapter 10]{SingerPut:differential}, agrees with the absolute differential Galois group of $K$.
+The absolute differential Galois group is known for the differential fields of formal Laurent series (\cite[Section 10.3]{SingerPut:differential}) and convergent Laurent series (\cite[Section 10.4]{SingerPut:differential}) over the complex numbers.

 In the case of a Picard-Vessiot extension $L/K$ of finite type, over an algebraically closed field of constants $k = K^\de$ and with Picard-Vessiot ring $R$, it is traditional to identify the differential Galois group $G$ with its set of $k$-points; i.e., with the algebraic group $\Aut_\de(R/K) = \Aut_\de(L/K)$.
 For $k$ algebraically closed this can still be done even if $L/K$ is not of finite type (e.g., as in Definition~\ref{defi: absolute differential Galois group}), though in this case $G$ is a proalgebraic group.